drethedevjs/park-bot/ReadMe.md

 - `find_price_hourly_gt 4`
 - `find_price_hourly_gt 2`

-No, the app can't parse the values of `200` or `400` so you just write them as an integer.
+No, the app can't parse the values of `200` or `400` to a decimal so you just write them as an integer.
 If I took more time, I could do it but...oh well.
 I'm already way past time.